roxanaggr/roxanaggr/README.md

 - 👋 Hi, I’m @roxanaggr
 - 👀 I’m interested in Art, Ceramics, Music, Drinks, Slow Life in the spare time.
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ... still figuring this answer out
+- 💞️ I’m looking to collaborate on UI
 - 📫 How to reach me <a href="https://www.linkedin.com/in/roxanaggr/">Linkedin</a>

 <!---